'How was your experience today?'

 Naturally, these segments will need to be revisited and updated as the business grows, and it’s also important to analyse whether or not your personalised campaigns are working.
 Are your customers more satisfied?
 Are the personalised campaigns more successful than generic ones?
 What needs to change?

+For more in-depth information about customer segmentation, check out Datamine's free whitepaper on the subject.
 If you have a specific challenge regarding customer experience that this article didn’t address, feel free to submit a consultation request to Datamine - we’d be happy to take a look at your situation and recommend a solution.

 Not yet convinced?